Rattlesnake: The Ahanna Story: Production

 The film project was the second directorial venture for director Ramsey Nouah after Living in Bondage: Breaking Free (2019).
-This also marked the second collaboration between director Ramsey Nouah and producer Charles Okpaleke after 2019 Nigerian drama film Living in Bondage: Breaking Free.
-The film was made following the box office success of Living in Bondage: Breaking Free and the film was announced as modern day remake of 1995 classic film Rattlesnake.
+This also marked the second collaboration between director Ramsey Nouah and producer Charles Okpaleke after the 2019 Nigerian drama film Living in Bondage: Breaking Free.
+The film was made following the box office success of Living in Bondage: Breaking Free, and the film was announced as a modern-day remake of the 1995 classic film Rattlesnake.
 The announcement regarding the film remake was revealed by the producer in March 2020.
-It was initially speculated to be the sequel of Rattlesnake but the film producer refused the speculations stating that it is the remake of the yesteryear film in modern day.
+It was initially speculated to be the sequel to Rattlesnake, but the film producer refused the speculations, stating that it is the remake of the yesteryear film in modern day.

 Sonny McDon was the only cast member of the 1995 film who was retained to play the supporting role in the remake.
-Stan Nze was played the titular role as Ahanna, the lead character which was initially played by Francis Duru in Rattlesnake.
-Second runner-up of the Big Brother Naija Lockdown Nengi Rebecca Hampson also played a supporting role in the film and was her film acting debut.
+Stan Nze played the titular role as Ahanna, the lead character which was initially played by Francis Duru in Rattlesnake.
+Second runner-up of the Big Brother Naija Lockdown Nengi Rebecca Hampson also played a supporting role in the film, and it was her film acting debut.

 The first look poster of the film was unveiled by the Play Network Studios on 1 September 2020 via Instagram.
 Most of the portions of the film were predominantly shot in Lagos, Abuja and Cape Town, South Africa.
 The film was shot within a duration of just four weeks amid the COVID-19 pandemic in Nigeria.

 Soundtrack

 The music for the film is scored by Larry Gaaga.
-A total of eight tracks were composed for the album featuring A-list Afrobeats artistes.
+A total of eight tracks were composed for the album featuring A-list Afrobeats artists.
 The soundtrack album opened to extremely positive reception.

 Release and box office

-The film was premiered at the FilmHouse Cinemas in Lagos on 11 November 2020 prior to the theatrical release.
+The film premiered at the FilmHouse Cinemas in Lagos on 11 November 2020 prior to the theatrical release.
 It was theatrically released on 13 November 2020 coinciding with the nationwide End SARS protests in Nigeria against the SARS police band.
 The film made over ₦13 million (₦13,567,700) in the opening week since its theatrical release.
 The final cumulative stood at ₦70,381,550 at the box office.

 In a review by Culture Custodian, Franklin Ugobude said "The curse of every remake is the inevitable comparison to the original and whether it stacks up to it or not, and The Ahanna Story simply cannot lace the boots of Amaka Igwe's Rattlesnake."
 Another reviewer rated the movie 6.2/10 saying "Rattlesnake: The Ahanna Story is entertaining and exhausting all at once... but at the same time, it leaves you tingling with pride at the fact that filmmaking in Nollywood has grown in leaps."